Stocks firm, dollar down as bets build for Fed rate cuts

 "It's likely though that the Fed will stick with its cautious communication approach and not give much away."

-With so much focus on the Fed decision, markets hardly reacted to news that the U.S. Senate narrowly confirmed Stephen Miran to the central bank's Board of Governors, while a U.S. appeals court separately declined to allow President Donald Trump to fire Fed Governor Lisa Cook.
+With so much focus on the Fed decision, markets hardly reacted to news that the U.S. Senate narrowly confirmed Stephen Miran to the central bank's Board of Governors, and a U.S. appeals court separately declined to let President Donald Trump fire Fed Governor Lisa Cook.

-Both moves were seen as unlikely to shift the needle for the Fed's decision on Wednesday, where a 25-basis-point cut is fully priced in.
+Neither move was seen as likely to shift the needle for the Fed's decision on Wednesday, where a 25-basis-point cut is fully priced in.

-In an action-packed week, the Bank of Canada is also expected to cut rates by a quarter point this week, while the Bank of Japan and the Bank of England are both expected to hold rates steady.
+The Bank of Canada is also expected to cut rates by a quarter point this week, and the Bank of Japan and the Bank of England are both expected to hold rates steady.

-In other news, U.S. and Chinese officials said on Monday they have reached a framework agreement to switch short-video app TikTok to U.S.-controlled ownership that will be confirmed in a Friday call between Trump and Chinese President Xi Jinping.
+Elsewhere, U.S. and Chinese officials said on Monday they had reached a framework agreement to switch short-video app TikTok to U.S.-controlled ownership which will be confirmed in a Friday call between Trump and Chinese President Xi Jinping.

-On the Asian market, MSCI's broadest index of Asia-Pacific shares outside Japan rose to a more than four-year top on Tuesday and last traded 0.03% higher, while Japan's Nikkei and Topix indexes notched fresh records.

 PRESSURE ON THE DOLLAR